Cacti/documentation/Spine.md

 ### Testing/Debugging spine via command line

-spine offer a a few differnt ways at the command line to test its functionality\
+spine offer a a few differnt ways at the command line to test its functionality.
-Here are a few examples of some tests you can run by exectuing spine
+Here are a few examples of some tests you can run by exectuing spine.

 #### Test Spine without writing results to database

-This test allows you to run spine and display the results to the console\
+This test allows you to run spine and display the results to the console.
-This will not commit any of the data to the database by specifying the -R option
+This will not commit any of the data to the database by specifying the -R option.

 ```shell
 /usr/local/spine/bin# ./spine -R -V 5